|

 Example:

-mail Following variables control the behavior of GNU mail:
+Following variables control the behavior of GNU mail

 Default: True

-Messages saved in mbox are appended to the end rather than prepended.
+Messages saved in mbox are appended to the end, rather than

+prepended.
 This is the default and cannot be changed.
-This variable exists only
+This variable

 field before composing the message.